 Competing with other professionals

-There's a lack of UX maturity at many companies
+Lack of UX maturity in many companies

 How to get a job in UX

-Find your interest
+Find your role within UX

 Look for startups

-Update your knowledge on UX
+Update your knowledge of UX

 Build your portfolio

 Always spend some of your time talking to others.
-You can force yourself to do this by setting up daily or weekly goals for yourself.
-For example, set yourself a target of speaking to one user online every day.
+You can force yourself to do this by setting daily or weekly goals.
+For example, set yourself a target of joining a UX event once a month.

-Prepare yourself for interviews
+Prepare for UX job interviews